cppwfs/readmesample/README.md

             springxd/singlenode

-Note how we exposed the `9393` port above.
-The, run this image:
+> Note how we exposed the `9393` port above.
+This is the http port that will receive http requests from the shell.

+Now let's observe singlenode's log by executing the following:

+    sudo docker logs -f singlenode

+Now from a new terminal lets pull down the xd shell so we can execute commands against the XD singlenode.

+        docker pull springxd/shell

+Now lets start the shell

         docker run --name shell \
             -it \
             springxd/shell

-and use

-    xd:>admin config server http://localhost:9393
+Once you see the following text in the log

 Replacing `localhost` with your host running Docker (if running inside boot2docekr for example, one can use `boot2docker ip` to get the IP to connect to).